rickywck/srde-project/plan.md

 - Entire `existing_stories` snapshot is given verbatim to the Tagging Agent.
 - Guarantees consistent inputs across runs → stable evaluation metrics.
 - Still uses identical prompt structure & decision taxonomy (`new | gap | conflict`).

-#### 7.4.5 Optional Enhancements (Future)
-- Add a lightweight consistency check comparing direct-mode tag vs pipeline-mode tag for the same story.
-- Include a confidence score (LLM self-assessment) to analyze correlation with errors.

 #### 7.4.6 Integration With Evaluation (Section 9)
 The file `eval/tagging_predictions.jsonl` is consumed by the tagging evaluation script to compute TP/FP/FN without re-running the agent.
 If predictions file exists, the evaluation script may skip live inference for faster iterative metric calculation.